Trepan-Debuggers/python2-trepan/README.rst

 Command Completion
 ------------------

-Starting version 2.8 readline command completion has been added.
+Starting with release 2.8, readline command completion has been added.
 Command completion is not just a simple static list, but varies depending on the context.
 For example, for frame-changing commands which take optional numbers, on the list of *valid numbers* is considered.

 Smart Eval
 ----------